-- skills to communicate effectively in Standard Australian English for the purposes of responding to and creating literary and non-literary texts - skills to make choices about generic structures, language, textual features and technologies for participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences - enjoyment and appreciation of literary and non-literary texts, the aesthetic use of language, and style - creative thinking and imagination, by exploring how literary and non-literary texts shape perceptions of the world and enable us to enter the worlds of others - critical exploration of ways in which literary and non-literary texts may reflect or challenge social and cultural ways of thinking and influence audiences - empathy for others and appreciation of different perspectives through studying a range of literary and non-literary texts from diverse cultures and periods, including Australian texts by Aboriginal writers and/or Torres Strait Islander writers.
+- skills to communicate effectively in Standard Australian English for the purposes of responding to and creating literary and nonliterary texts - skills to make choices about generic structures, language, textual features and technologies for participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences - enjoyment and appreciation of literary and non-literary texts, the aesthetic use of language, . and style - creative thinking and imagination, by exploring how literary and non-literary texts shape perceptions of the world and enable us to enter . the worlds of others - critical exploration of ways in which literary and texts non-literary texts may reflect or challenge social . select and synthesise subject matter to support and cultural ways of thinking and influence perspectives audiences organise and sequence subject matter to - empathy for others and appreciation of different perspectives through studying a range of literary and non-literary texts from diverse cultures and periods, including Australian texts by Aboriginal writers and/or Torres Strait Islander writers.